ipfs-inactive/docs/content/introduction/usage.md

 gateway, and the gateway sent it to your browser.

 <div class="alert alert-warning">
-Note: depending on the state of the network, the `curl` may take a while.
+    Note: depending on the state of the network, <code>curl</code> may take a while.
 The public gateways may be overloaded or having a hard time reaching you.
 </div>

 You can also check it out at your own local gateway: